fly-lang/fly/llvm/docs/tutorial/BuildingAJIT2.rst

 definition is optimized and compiled as soon as it is referenced by any other code, regardless of whether it is ever called at runtime.
 In the next chapter we will introduce fully lazy compilation, in which functions are not compiled until they are first called at run-time.
-At this point the trade-offs get much more
+At this point the trade-offs getValue much more
 interesting: the lazier we are, the quicker we can start executing the first function, but the more often we will have to pause to compile newly encountered functions.
 If we only code-gen lazily, but optimize eagerly, we will have a